S3-working-group/s3-practical-guide/content/src/defining-agreements/develop-strategy.md

 {{define:strategy}}

-It is usually more effective if a group or role keeper lead in developing their own strategy.
+It is usually more effective if a team or role keeper lead in developing their own strategy.

 A strategy often includes a description of the intended outcome.